 God knows I tried.
 I had a subscription at Ave Maria Singles for sixteen years before I finally threw in the towel there.
-I have been on Catholic Match for about thirteen years but have more or less given up there too.
+I have been on Catholic Match for over fifteen years but have more or less given up there too.
 On my sixtieth birthday, I changed most of the verbs in my profile there to the past tense.
 I had a decent job that brought me in contact with lots of people who were not all unaware of my lamentable state.
 I told anyone who wanted to listen.
 I have prayed to every saint I can imagine.
 I have begged and pleaded with God the Father, Jesus, Mary, Joseph, and even "the unknown saint" in case I missed one.
 It has been all for nought.

 I am repeatedly told not to be negative, but there is nothing positive about my situation.
 I am a bright, funny person with a big heart who should have been snapped up when he was young, but instead I was left on the shelf by a world of women with poor values and misguided priorities to collect dust.
 At some point, one simply has to admit defeat.
 On the 1960's game show Concentration, unless someone accidentally matched the two Wild Card squares, two unmatchable squares would be left at the end of the game.
 I guess I'm just one of those old squares that can't be matched.

 I've decided to lay it all up front here in case you are a lady who, over the years, has also lost her patience for winding through the maze of questions that I had here.
 Some of what I posted is less important today.
 I have actually changed a bit.
 The things that pertain to children may be completely irrelevant as I am probably past the age where rearing children is something I will be doing, unless God has a big surprise in store for me.
 Still, my name isn't Abraham, and God never promised me a rose garden much less a wife.